Byte-Identical Interoperability

 Frame layout

-- Version + Flags: 2 byte
+- Version + Flags: 2 bytes

-- SeqNum: 4 byte big-endian
+- SeqNum: 4 bytes big-endian

-HKDF labels costanti
+Constant HKDF labels

 All KDFs use constant label strings defined in the spec: q-audion-frame-key, q-audion-root-ratchet, q-audion-psk-mix, q-audion-next-chain.
 Changing a label breaks interop.
 That is why they are KAT-gated in CI across all platforms.